DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 Context: Registered ECTs are shown to SITs in the Manage ECTs service to allow them to view details and manage any changes.

-View and filter ECTs who are currently training, completed induction and no longer training.
+SITs can view and filter ECTs who are currently training, completed induction and no longer training.

 * 🙋 This is to allow users to easily find the ECTs their looking for (see [design history](https://teacher-cpd.design-history.education.gov.uk/manage-training/filtering-early-career-teachers/))

-View ECT induction start date.
+SITs can view ECT induction start date.
 We do not show ECT cohorts.

 * 🙋 This is to allow users to easily see which stage an ECT is at without showing cohorts as this was found to be confusing (see